Valérien Ismaël: Hannover 96

 Ismaël was brought to the club in order to strengthen the struggling defence and to provide leadership for his new teammates.
 His first game for Hannover was against his previous club, Bayern, playing well for 45 minutes and helping his team maintain a 0–0.
 After he was substituted with a minor injury, Hannover conceded three goals in the second half.
 After overcoming the injury, he became a key player for the team.
-Due to further injuries and a bad prognosis for recovery he retired on 5 October 2009.
+Due to further injuries he retired on 5 October 2009.
 In total he made 18 appearances for Hannover.

 International career

-Ismaël had appearances for French under-18 and under-21 teams.
-When he was not called up to the senior team, he wanted to represent Germany.
+Ismaël made appearances for the French under-18 and under-21 teams.
+When he was not called up to the senior team, it was reported that he wanted to represent Germany.
 However, he was rejected by the German Football Association (DFB) because there was not enough connection to Germany.
-Answering questions of the German sports magazine Kicker, Ismael said the report that was published by the German tabloid Bild, the following: "That's not quite true.
-I am French, and I still hope for my chance to play for France.
+In an interview with the German sports magazine Kicker, Ismael said: "I am French, and I still hope for my chance to play for France.
 I'm feeling fine in Germany, but I do not want to volunteer.
 Only if Klinsmann wants me, then we would have to talk about it."
 If former Germany coach Jürgen Klinsmann was interested in him, Ismaël wanted to check his ancestry.

-Gernot Rohr, an expert of French football, explained the permanent non-consideration of Ismaël: "Although Valérien was a U-21 international, he was never an option for the senior team.
-Of course Valérien is one of the better centre-backs, but he was never so striking that he could compete with the first-team regulars."
+Gernot Rohr said of the exclusion of Ismaël from the senior team: "Although Valérien was a U-21 international, he was never an option for the senior team.
+Of course, Valérien is one of the better centre-backs, but he was never so striking that he could compete with the first-team regulars."
 Ismaël saw it differently: "There used to be big names, okay.
 But today, I am no worse than those who are there."
-After Ismaël offered his services in October 2005 again to the German national team, he received again a rejection.
+After Ismaël offered his services in October 2005 again to the Germany national team, he again received a rejection.
 Later in March 2006, the German Football Association announced that Ismaël was not eligible to play for Germany because he had played a U-21 European Championship qualifier for France in August 1996.
-According to FIFA rules, he would have needed German citizenship already back in 1996 to switch now.
+According to FIFA rules, he would have needed German citizenship back in 1996 to have made the switch.

 It was reported that Togo also wanted to call up Ismaël to their squad for the 2006 FIFA World Cup, given his former wife is partially Togolese descent, but he denied the approach and interest in the offer.